 I can’t help myself.
 I stare at golf swings all day long.
 I love watching humans alter their technique and improve their swing movements.
 I dream about it.
-It becomes increasing apparent that golf swing improvement is both an art and a science – similar to martial arts or any other refined human skill.
+It becomes increasingly apparent that golf swing improvement is both an art and science – similar to martial arts or any other refined human skill.

 By adjusting his backswing rotation (trail leg from over straightening), the torso rotated less.
-This produce less torso rotation and spine drop.
+This produces less torso rotation and spine drop.
 He was able to match the plane of the shaft at the top of the swing as seen in the picture on the right.

 It is important to mention that refining your technique takes time and effort.
 It’s more than just practice.
 You must measure, evaluate and adjust.
 It takes participation and perseverance.

-As Moe Norman said – “The Price is high but the rewards are Richer”.
+As Moe Norman said, “The Price is high, but the rewards are Richer.”

 Now, go practice.